ChickentartR/Enns-et-al.-3/README.md

 sub-network from a given point to all its vertices (stream sources) and extracts the node data, from which it counts the number of specified nodes and sums up specified attribute values.
-Further, it can calculate the minimal network distance between the start point and a set of nodes specified by their IDs with the `IDs` argument.
-If no such nodes are present in the sub-network, `inf` values are returned.
+Further, it can calculate the minimal, maximal, or average network distance between the start point and a set of nodes specified by their IDs with the `IDs` argument.
+If no such nodes are present in the sub-network, `inf` or `NaN` values are returned.
 The function can sum up attribute values of provided polygons the following way: First, the set of nodes present in the sub-network are shifted towards their centroid by 0.1% of their length, to avoid including adjacent polygons.
 Then, it creates a filtering mask by selecting all polygons which are touched by the shifted nodes and fills in ‘holes’ in the set of polygons.
 By setting a threshold, the mask can be shrunken to avoid selecting adjacent polygons.
 This mask is finally used to select all polygons present in the sub-network, from which their specified attributes are summarized.
-The function contains the following set of
+The function contains the following set of arguments:
-arguments:

 - `net` : The complete network with blended in points of interest
 - `start` : Row name of node from which to rout upstream